Detailed Itinerary

 Day 0: Meeting day

-Briefing with the guide at our Expedition office at - 5pm.
+Briefing with the guide in Puerto Natales at - 6pm.

 Gear check and itinerary review.